weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 Before you start installing Kubernetes, you may wish to [create an additional instance in Weave Cloud](https://cloud.weave.works/instances/create).
 This extra instance provides a separate "workspace" for this cluster, and in it you will be able to see the Sock Shop as it spins up on Kubernetes.

-Select the 'Create New Instance' command located in the menu bar.
+To create an additional instance, select the 'Create New Instance' command located in the menu bar.

 ## Set up a Kubernetes Cluster with kubeadm